 Our last National Park on this long cross-country family road trip is Yosemite!
 We’ll be “camping” in Curry Village- in big canvas tents with beds.

 Yosemite is known for its waterfalls and the monoliths of El Capitan and Half Dome.
 We’ll take the hike to Bridalveil Falls, as well as the Mist Trail, and Lower Yosemite Falls.
 We’ll aim for sunset at Glacier Point and explore Pioneer village.

 Read all about our advice for Yosemite with Kids in 2021!

-Need more road trip ideas?
-Check out our American Northwest family road trip including Yellowstone and Glacier National Parks.
+A two-month-long cross-country family road trip, complete with big and small attractions.
+Need more family road trip ideas?
+Check out our American Northwest family road trip including Yellowstone National Park and Glacier National Park.

 Thinking of crossing the border?
 Check out Baja Norte Family Road Trip: LA to Ensenada, Mexico with Kids.